GoogleChromeLabs/benchmark-workloads/apps/news-site/news-site-nuxt-pages-router/README.md

 ### Routing

-Routing is done through a `hash router`, which ensures that full functionality is possible with static builds.
+Routing is done through a `page router`, which ensures that full functionality is possible with static builds.

 ### Navigation Bar